moaiddip/Communication-Library/README.md

 Version Revisions:
 -------------------

+Version 1.2: Added JSON support.
+Changed the way replies are processed between the server and the client.
+The server can accept normal sockets and the client can create a normal socket.
+Removed some softcoded commands that contributed negatively to the complexity of the implementation.

 Version 1.1b: Fixed bugs; the 1.1 release was deleted due to the nature of the bugs found.
 A small improvement in the way multicast in handled in some special cases was added.